Macielos/Warcraft3LuaLibs/DialogSystem/README.md

 ===========

+Notes:
+- This library overrides InitBlizzard() function
+- This library was never meant to be used in multiplayer.
+Scenes are displayed for local player only and there is no data syncing mechanism.
+My guess would be that non-pausing config variants will work, but for pausing ones you'd have to handle pausing game for other players and events like: one player has a choice window open and the other one attacks him.

 Compatibility:
 - I'm currently using the library on Reforged only, but it should work on 1.31 as it only uses very basic native functions.
 Just make sure your map uses LUA.
 I remember that I ran some early versions on 1.31.